The Insurance and Reinsurance Law Review: Cambodia

 Under the NBFSA Law, the new Non-Banking Financial Services Authority (NBFSA) will be competent to propose development policies and strategies to the government; to determine, monitor and follow up strategic plans and action plans; to improve market confidence, support investors and prevent non-bank financial crime; to improve financial stability; and to promote financial development.39 The Law specifies that the NBFSA will perform its duties independently.

 Internal structure of the NBFSA

-The NBFSA will be managed by the NBFSA Council composed of several members, including the Minister for Economy and Finance (who will be the chairman of the Council), other representatives of the MEF, representatives of the National Bank of Cambodia, the Ministry of Justice, the Ministry of Commerce, and the Council of Ministers, as well as general secretaries and experts.
-The effective composition of the Council shall be determined by sub-decree.35
+The NBFSA will be managed by the NBFSA Council composed of several members, including the Minister for Economy and Finance (who will be the chairman of the Council), other representatives of the MEF, representatives of the National Bank of Cambodia, the Ministry of Justice, the Ministry of Commerce, and the Council of Ministers, as well as general secretaries and experts.40

-The NBFSA comprises, and has oversight of, eight specialised entities, including the Insurance Regulator of Cambodia (IRC).
+The NBFSA comprises, and has oversight of, eight specialised entities, including the IRC.
 As an NBFSA regulator, the IRC has regulatory functions to perform in accordance with the provisions in force, as well as a separate budget and authority for the exercise of its functions.
 It is led by a chairperson, assisted by a vice chair as necessary.
-The IRC is vested with the powers of the MEF as stipulated in the Law on Insurance and other provisions relevant to the insurance sector.36
+The IRC is vested with the powers of the MEF as stipulated in the Law on Insurance and other provisions relevant to the insurance sector.41

 ii Non-admitted insurers